 - 1.5 pounds green beans or haricots vert trimmed

 - 2 tbsp butter

 Preheat oven to 350 degrees F. You can prep the Maple Roasted Almonds in advance, or you can make them at the same time while the green beans are roasting.

 Line two baking sheets with parchment paper.
 Transfer trimmed green beans to sheets.
 Drizzle with 1 tbsp olive oil.
 Sprinkle with sea salt and ground black pepper to taste.
-Roast for 15-20 minutes or until slightly brown.
+Roast for 20 to 25 minutes or until slightly brown.

 Transfer the green beans to a serving dish.
-Add chopped Maple Roasted Almonds, and top with crispy shallots.
+Chop the Maple Roasted Almonds and add them to the beans, and top with crispy shallots.
 Enjoy!

 What will you be making for Thanksgiving?
 I’d love to hear in the comments below!